Gordon Atkinson (Canadian politician): Background

 Gordon Atkinson was born in Winnipeg, Manitoba, the son of William James Atkinson, officer of the Canadian Armed Forces, and Martha Kathleen Johnson.
 He was an infantry officer with the Calgary Highlanders during the Second World War and served in the Northwest Europe campaign.
 After the war Gordon moved to Los Angeles as a TV, radio and motion picture actor, writer and director.
 He received his training at the Pasadena Playhouse, where he studied with notables as Carolyn Jones (The Adams Family) and Barbara Hale (Perry Mason's secretary, Della Street).

-Atkinson became a radio announcer in Calgary, Alberta in 1937.
+Atkinson became a radio announcer in Calgary, Alberta, in 1937.
 Between 1946 and 1950 he worked in radio, cinema and theatre both in Los Angeles and Canada.
-In the early 1950s he rejoined the Canadian Army with the Princess Patricia's Canadian Light Infantry (PPCLI) for the Korean War, serving in Korea and Japan.
+In the early 1950s he rejoined the Canadian Army with Princess Patricia's Canadian Light Infantry (PPCLI) for the Korean War, serving in Korea and Japan.
 After the war, he was asked by the CBC to become a teacher of television for the newly created CBC-TV in Toronto.
 From 1955 to 1957 he worked as an advisor to Prime Minister Louis St. Laurent.